stephenhouser/f-engrave/README.md

 'Applicaion' that can be installed on any OSX system.
 This eliminates having to run F-Engrave from a Terminal prompt.

+This version has been built with:

+* Python v3.7.6
+* potrace v1.16
+* PyInstaller v3.4

 ## Compiling

 In the main directory run `build.sh`.
 This will create a clickable